arminwitte/binarybeech/README.md

     - **init_metrics_type**: Metrics to use for the evaluation of split loss, etc if the initial tree (stump).
 Can be either "classification", "logistic", "regression", or _None_.
 Default is "regression".
 If _None_ is chosen, the `metrics_type` is deduced from the training _dataframe_.
     - **gamma**: weight for individual trees of the ensemble.
 If _None_, the weight for each tree is chosen by line search minimizing the loss given by _init_metrics_type_.
     - **handle_missings**: Specify the way how missing data is handeled.
 Can be eiter _None_ or "simple".
-    - **data_handlers**: _dict_ with data handler instances for each variable.
+    - **attribute_handlers**: _dict_ with data handler instances for each variable.
 The data handler determins, e.g., how splits of the dataset are made.
 * Methods
     - **predict(df)**
         + Parameters: